tejeshreddy/car-price-forcasting/README.md

 # Car Price Forcasting
 Deployment of [kaggle challenge](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho#) on predictive regression on Heroku.

-## Steps to Get the App Running on the Local
+## Steps to Get the App Running on Local
 1. Run the below command to setup an python3 environment on local
 ```bash
 bash virtualenv-setup.sh